 In the midst of a mounting housing crisis, Davis’ experience isn’t unique.
 The Santa Cruz housing market is impacted on all sides.

 People working in Silicon Valley are moving to Santa Cruz to escape the city lifestyle and the number of UCSC students increases every year.
 In 2010, about 3,300 freshmen enrolled.
 That number rose almost 1,000 by 2016.
 As demand rises, cost of rent continues to swell.
 Students feel this causes them to lower their standards of living just to secure a space to live.

 Santa Cruz’s population growth has exceeded the building rate of homes since 2014, according to the Regional Housing Needs Assessment.
 The assessment plans housing growth in California between 2013 and 2021.

 When Santa Cruz does invest in housing, it is often unaffordable.
 In late 2018, Santa Cruz had only issued permits for 30 percent of its low-income housing goal and 14 percent of its low-income housing goal based on the Regional Housing Needs Assessment plan.
 To make housing affordable, tenants often squeeze additional people into a unit and let maintenance issues slide.

-In Davis’ one-bedroom house, the plumbing backs up monthly, causing the house to flood with raw sewage.
-Electricity doesn’t reach an entire wall of the house, so the couple plugs everything into one outlet, posing a serious fire hazard.
+In Davis’ one-bedroom house, the plumbing backs up every few months, causing the house to flood.
+Electricity doesn’t reach an entire wall of the house, so the couple is forced to overload one outlet, posing a serious fire hazard.
 There is no heating.

 Despite these problems, Davis is afraid to complain for fear of being kicked out.
 She is on a month-to-month lease, a precarious position.